 DEQ is proposing to change the 36 ng/m3 limit based on new information submitted by OHA.
 OHA recommended that DEQ revise the 24 hour health benchmark for hexavalent chromium to 5 ng/m3.
 5 ng/m3 is the intermediate minimal risk level (MRL) established by the Agency for Toxic Substances and Disease Registry (ATSDR).

 The health based Ambient Benchmark Concentrations and the daily maximum ambient concentration limits recently developed by DEQ and OHA all include conservative assumptions that encompass the protection of sensitive populations such as children, the elderly, and people who are health-impaired.
-With respect to chromium VI, the rules also limit long-term exposure to sensitive human receptors located in places such as schools, daycare centers and hospitals, and limit short-term exposure at any location off of the facility’s property.
+With respect to chromium VI, the proposed rules also limit long-term exposure to sensitive human receptors located in places such as schools, daycare centers and hospitals, and limit short-term exposure at any location off of the facility’s property.

 OHA is beginning a process to review and revise other health benchmarks.
 If OHA revises other benchmarks as part of that process, the updated data could be incorporated into the art glass rule in a future rulemaking.